devsystemslab/HNOCA-tools/site/contributing.md

 ### Updating the version number

-Before making a release, you need to update the version number in the `pyproject.toml` file.
+Version numbers in `pyproject.toml` are inferred automatically from git tags.
 Please adhere to [Semantic Versioning][semver].
 In brief:

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >